VLAN, Trunk, Router-on-a-Stick, and Firewall Rule Lab

 • Marking the router uplink as an access port instead of a trunk.

-• Allowing the guest VLAN to reach internal networks.
+• Allowing the guest VLAN to reach internal RFC1918 networks.

-• Forgetting DHCP relay when the DHCP server is in a different VLAN.
+• Forgetting DHCP relay when the server is in a different VLAN.

-• Configuring the host gateway as an address from the wrong subnet.
+• Setting a host gateway to an address from the wrong subnet.

-• Allowing a VLAN on the switch trunk but not creating the matching routed interface.
+• Allowing a VLAN on the trunk but never creating the matching routed subinterface.

-• Creating firewall rules without a final deny or without logging where the scenario asks for auditing.
+• Writing firewall rules without a final deny, or without logging where auditing is required.

 Test Your Knowledge

-A router-on-a-stick design needs to route VLAN 30.
+A router-on-a-stick design must route VLAN 30.
 Which interface component is required?

 A